dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 With bitcoin, the question of "where" is *really* tricky.
 Where, exactly, are your bitcoins?

-> "I opened my eyes, looked around, and asked the inevitable, the
+> I opened my eyes, looked around, and asked the inevitable, the
 > traditional, the lamentably hackneyed postoperative question: 'Where
 > am l?'"
 >